-- Establishing Contracts.
+- Establishing Contracts

-The best part about the Blockchain technology is that it is a decentralized system that exists between all permitted parties.
-This skips the process of contacting a middleman.
+The best part about the Blockchain Technology is that it is a decentralized system that exists between all permitted parties.
+This skips the process of contacting an intermediary.
 It saves you all the time and the conflict.

 Smart contracts while preventing the indulgence of a middleman help in exchange of money, property, shares, or anything else of value with utmost transparency and in a conflict-free way.

 Compare the technology to a vending machine.
 Ordinarily, one would go to a notary, or a lawyer and pay the fees for a document to get prepared.
 You just need to drop a coin into the vending machine (i.e. ledger), and the document will get prepared.